sir-kokabi/delete-friendly/README.md

 Usually, the story goes like this:

 We decide to delete our account on a website.
 We search for delete account, deactivate account, danger area, etc, but nothing are there!
 We blame ourselves for sign up to such a website.
 Even if we have the time and patience to follow up, it still annoys us!
-Such a website has violated our freedom and is not a delete friendly!
+Such a website has violated our freedom and is not delete friendly!

 **Delete Friendly** is a chrome extension to let you know whether or not a website allows you to delete your account (easily) without any extra steps like contact with customer support, waiting for confirmation, asking money, or any other ifs and buts.